-Resolution between two clauses c_1 and c_2 is always performed with the first literal in c_1 that occurs negated in c_2 .
+Resolution between two clauses $c_1$ and $c_2$ is always performed with the first literal in $c_1$ that occurs with opposite polarity in $c_2$ .
 Note that resolution must internally use associativity and commutativity of disjunction to reorder clauses, and idempotence to ensure that the resulting clause contains each literal at most once.

 Proof reconstruction proceeds in three steps.
-First the conflict clause is proved by a call to prove_clause.
-Then prove_literal is called for every literal in the conflict clause, to show that the literal must be false.
-Finally resolving the conflict clause with these negated literals yields the theorem $\phi^ \longrightarrow \text{False}$.
+First the conflict clause is proved by a call to prove\clause.
+Then prove\literal is called for every literal in the conflict clause, to show that the literal must be false.
+Finally resolving the conflict clause with these negated literals yields the theorem $\phi^ \longrightarrow$ False.